Can cloth masks really stop COVID-19 from spreading?

-OKLAHOMA CITY (KFOR) – Even though we’re more than a year into the global pandemic, it seems there is still debate about wearing a mask to prevent COVID-19 infections.
+OKLAHOMA CITY, Okla.
+(KFOR) – Even though we’re more than a year into the global pandemic, it seems there is still debate about wearing a mask to prevent COVID-19 infections.

 The Centers for Disease Control and Prevention have been encouraging Americans to wear masks in public in order to protect themselves and others from COVID-19.
 However, some people argue that certain types of masks don’t do much good since the virus particles are small enough to get through.